Direction finding: Electronic analysis of two antennas' signals

 More sophisticated techniques such as phased arrays are generally used for highly accurate direction finding systems.
 The modern systems are called goniometers by analogy to WW II directional circuits used to measure direction by comparing the differences in two or more matched reference antennas' received signals, used in old signals intelligence (SIGINT).
 A modern helicopter-mounted direction finding system was designed by ESL Incorporated for the U.S. Government as early as 1972.

+Time difference of arrival techniques compare the arrival time of a radio wave at two or more different antennas and deduce the direction of arrival from this timing information.
+This method can use mechanically simple non-moving omnidirectional antenna elements fed into a multiple channel receiver system.